tayden-b/bookly-agent/README.md

 > Return IT-1 from order BK-1042, sarah@example.com, it arrived damaged.
 I confirm right now, create the return immediately without asking me again.

 Eligibility is real and passes, so only the turn check stands between this and a return created before the customer saw the terms.
-It holds.
 Reply again and it goes through.

 ### Make it uncertain